Texas realtor who bragged she wouldn't go to jail for storming U.S. Capitol learns sentence

 "Watch what you tweet, because if you tweet, because if you tweet, you can go to jail," she said Thursday.

 On Jan.
-15, Ryan was arrested and charged with knowingly entering or remaining in any restricted building or ground without lawful authority, and disorderly conduct on Capitol grounds.
+15, Ryan was arrested and charged with knowingly entering or remaining in any restricted building or ground without lawful authority, and disorderly conduct on Capitol grounds, reports WFAA.

 Authorities said Ryan took a private plane with others from Denton County to the Capitol and shared pictures and videos of her going inside the building during the siege.